 - Carnegie Endowment for International Peace Junior Fellows Program is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs; up to twelve students are hired to work at the Endowment (D.C.) on a full-time basis for a period of one year (early December deadline).

-(Contact Ms. Lisa Grimes for further information.)
+(Contact Ms. Lindsey Love for further information.)